 Vitiligo can severely inhibit the social life and career of the affected person, especially in less developed areas of the world.
-In such regions the white patches are often thought to be the result of leprosy or of sexually transmitted disease.
+In such regions, the white patches are often thought to be the result of leprosy or sexually transmitted diseases.

 The social challenges that individuals often encounter can be related to the fact that this condition frequently affects visible areas of the body, such as the fingers, face, arms and feet.
 Some common reactions to having vitiligo include shame, embarrassment, fear of facing the reaction of others, or depression.
 It is reported that vitiligo patients have a rate of depression which is twice that of the general population.

 Coping with vitiligo is easier with good support.
 Most treatments take a long time to provide results and do not promise complete success in repigmenting the white patches.
 It is therefore critical for individuals with vitiligo to find a doctor who takes their concerns seriously and works with them to help these individuals improve their quality of life.
 Healthcare providers can also help manage symptoms of depression.